vlad-berka/Team_Profile_Generator/README.md

 ## Vladimir Berka's Homework #10

 ## Assignment Description
 This is a HTML/Javascript homework assignment for the UW Bootcamp.
 The goal of the assignment is to create a console enabled web app that populates team member information based on command line inputs.
+Unit Testing should also be utilized.
 The Javascript file is the primary challenge of this assignment.
+"Inquirer" and "Jest" NPM packages shall be used.

 A mockup is provided by the instructor to demonstrate desired application appearance.